Venus Class LKS2

 Maths

-Our key focus for this term will be multiplication and division, fractions, mass and capacity.
-The children will begin to embed their learning of multiplication and division and how those skills are used in measurement and fraction calculations and workings.
+Our key focus for this term will be time, decimals, money, shape, position and direction and final statistics.
+The children will begin to embed their learning of the four operations through formal methods of calculation.
 The children will continue to focus on their times tables, especially year 4, in preparation for their times tables assessment.
 It is impeccable that we spend an adequate amount of time practising and embedded the children’s multiplication recall and understanding as times tables are a fundamental aspect of mathematics.

 Science